ydahal1/ydahal1/jokes.md

-If you’re struggling to think of what to get someone for Christmas.
-Get them a fridge and watch their face light up when they open it.
+Just read a few facts about frogs.
+They were ribbiting.

 [
-Mon Oct 27 00:30:40 UTC 2025
+Tue Oct 28 00:26:59 UTC 2025
  ]